ArindamBiswas10/jira/README.md

 - 📁 **Project Board** — Create boards with columns like To Do, In Progress, Done
 - 🧩 **Task Management** — Create, update, delete issues with priority, labels, due dates
 - 🧲 **Drag & Drop** — Reorder tasks within and across columns
-- 🧠 **Global State Management** — Zustand or Redux integration for optimized performance
+- 🧠 **Global State Management** — Zustand or Redux for smooth performance
 - 🔍 **Advanced Filters** — Filter issues by status, assignee, or priority
 - 🧑‍🤝‍🧑 **Team Collaboration Ready** — (Optional) Assign users to issues
-- 📱 **Fully Responsive** — Works seamlessly across mobile, tablet, and desktop
+- 📱 **Fully Responsive** — Optimized for mobile, tablet, and desktop
-- 🧪 **Robust Architecture** — Clean folder structure and scalable codebase
+- 🧪 **Scalable Architecture** — Modular structure for easy scaling and maintenance

----

 ## 📂 Project Structure